mitchgrasso/beautifulai-challenge2/README.md

 - Render a simple list of the people models you loaded including some properties from each model (like the person's name).
 - Add interactivity so that when a user clicks on any person, you dynamically load additional data about that person's homeplanet from the Star Wars API and displays it's name.
   - The url for loading a person's homeplanet is included in the JSON properties returned for each person.
 - Your model and view classes can be simple javascript objects.
 You do not need to implement a resuable framework.
-- The point of this challenge is to demonstrate a strong understanding of MV architecture and how you would architect the flow of data from an external resource through a set of models and then render into a view.

 Documentation and more information about the Star Wars API can be found at https://swapi.co